jcervas/teaching/2025-2026/class-cmu-2025-84-309/readme.md

 - Topic and readings TBA
   - (Public Funding of News)
-  - (distinquishing between “democracy” and “America”)
+  - (distinguishing between “democracy” and “America”)

 ## October 9